 Unions and divisions: women and the common law 11

 1 ‘Their position is inferior to that of men’: differentiation, inclusion, omission 14

 2 Unstable constructions: unity, disunity, property and favour in common law thought on women 34

 Audible and inaudible; credible and not credible: women in thelegal process 53

 3 ‘By the mouth of man’: women as non-party actors in litigation 55

 4 Voice, agency and ‘playing the victim’ 84

 6 Responsible and irresponsible women: the female defendant 121

 Conclusion: the future of women’s legal past 158

-Gwen Seabourne is Senior Lecturer in the School of Law, University of Bristol, UK.
+Gwen Seabourne is Professor of Legal History in the School of Law, University of Bristol, UK.
 She specialises in medieval legal history, and has written on medieval crime, economic regulation and medieval women.